Skip to main content

 Scopes

 Secret keys carry scopes that gate which operations they can call.
 Request only what you need.
-Common scopes:
+Common scopes: The authoritative scope list is the Scope enum in the API Reference.

 Some endpoints documented in the contract are reserved (planned ahead of release).
 Calling one returns a 403, not a 404.
 If a correctly-scoped call returns 403, check whether the endpoint is marked reserved.